superzackx/VoiceActivatedBots/README.md

 1. superzackx(ragecode) - That's me!
 I made this fully.
 So whenever your bot does something for you, keep me in mind!
 Just kidding, have fun with the bot.
 Developing is all about open-source.

+2. NightZan999 - A great person who has done a lot for this project.
+Mainly the OOP part.

 ## Exlplore the voice API

 Link for MDN reference: https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API